SonFa17/Mission2L5/README.md

 For this mission we worked as a group and created a motor vehicle insurance application from our group’s UX Designer based on the prototype and/or user stories.
 We each picked 1 screen to work on.

+We chose GitHub actions as our CI/CD tool for this project and deployed it with Firebase.

 # Getting Started with Create React App